loopbackio/loopback.io/pages/en/lb4/Sequence.md

 ## What is a Sequence?

-A `Sequence` is a stateless grouping of Actions that allow you to control how an `Application` produces responses for requests.
-An application has exactly one sequence.
+A `Sequence` is a stateless grouping of [Actions](#actions) that control how an `Application`  responds to requests.
+An application has exactly one Sequence.

 ```js
 app.handler((sequence, request, response) => {